johnnyw66/cookie_session/README.md

 When you have gone through the One Time Password stage (with an SMS verification code sent to your registered phone) - simply quit your browser.

-Second, run the DOS batch script
+Second, from a terminal command line, run the DOS batch script

 **cookie_session.bat**